Quick Answer

 You need operating proof, not just momentum.
 At minimum, verify observed behavior under real volume rather than relying on adoption narratives alone.
 If the story is strong but observed payout behavior is thin, readiness is not established.

 From the 2026-2030 trend framing, technical and product adoption appears to move steadily.
-This evidence set does not prove that payout operations are stable, or that compliance moves faster or slower than rails and contract logic.
 Keep implementation flexible instead of locking into a single contract path.

 Hybrid can be the safer choice when you want smart contract automation but still need controls outside the contract layer.
 It lets you adopt automation where behavior is verifiable without assuming the whole payout system is proven end to end.
 A blockchain-first approach is easier to justify after reliable behavior is observed, not inferred.